CaioOliveira793/rust_unit_of_work/readme.md

 ## Status

-Currently usable providing the concrete type that implements the `UnitOfWork` trait
+Currently usable providing the concrete type that implements the `DbUnit` trait

 At the moment, a fully generic function is not possible due an issue with HRTB